Ahri707/Eucalyptus/README.md

 # Eucalyptus
-Repositório do código do App Eucalyptus
+Repositório do código do App Eucalyptus.